scottlamb/moonfire-nvr/design/api.md

 is required) the `s` cookie.

 The server will send a sequence of binary messages.
-Each message corresponds to one run (GOP) of video: a key (IDR) frame and all other frames which depend on it.
+Each message corresponds to one GOP of video: a key (IDR) frame and all other frames which depend on it.
 These are encoded as a `.mp4` media segment.
-The following headers will be included:
+The following headers will be
+included:

 *   `X-Recording-Id`: the open id, a period, and the recording id of the recording these frames belong to.